Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 The 17 foot sculpture is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.
 David was commissioned for a niche of the Duomo.
 But it was considered too beautiful for that location.

-Click here to pre-purchase a timed entry skip the line ticket.
+It’s essential to book a timed entry ticket.
 Be sure to get into the correct line when you arrive.
 You also book a guided tour that covers both the Uffizi and the Accademia.

 2. San Marco Monastery